atgreen/red-light-green-light/README.md

 `rlgl` - Red Light Green Light
 ===============================

-**Red Light Green Light** is an enterprise grade client/server based policy management and enforcement tool for quality gates for use in CI/CD pipelines.
+**Red Light Green Light** is a policy management and enforcement tool designed to accelerate your CI/CD pipelines.

 Problem Statement